shanecelis/water-demo/README.md

 For instance, the shader that renders the sphere has variable `sphereCenter`, so the sphere rendering object is expected to located at the origin and if you change that, it probably will not look right.

-The light direction is provided to shaders as a vector.
+The light direction is provided to shaders as a direction vector.
 It doesn't use Unity's lighting at all.

-The models' vertices do not have UV coordinates.
+The shaders do not use the models' UV coordinates.
 For instance the cube's minimum and maximum model position are (-1, -1, -1) and (1, 1, 1), so any point on its surface is often just mapped directly to a UV coordinate [0, 1]^2 by transforming the point p by `p * 0.5 + 0.5`.
 This works fine for the purposes of the demo, but one would probably want to switch to UV coordinates in the future.

 A lot of this is smoke and mirrors.
 The cube knows where the sphere is, so it renders its shadow.
 Great for a tech demo, but if you want to allow for multiple spheres or other objects, this will need to be reformulated significantly.